SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss-meta.md

 Location:

 ### Synopsis
 Rainbow Dash and Pinkie get into a competition to see who can hold a hug the longest.
-They hug each other for days, Pinkie wins?
-Rainbow misses being close to Pinkie, so she challenges her to another contest, who can hold a kiss the longest.
-They hold the kiss for over and hour as Rainbow slowly realizes she has feelings for Pinkie.
-Rainbow breaks the kiss and asks Pinkie out.
+They hug each other for days, Pinkie wins, but makes it look like Rainbow won to make her happy.
+Rainbow realizes she likes Pinkie and asks for a kiss as the prize for winning.
+They kiss then Rainbow asks Pinkie out.

 ### Description